-The Pacific Islands Region is unique in that it encompasses a large percentage of the nation's coral reefs.
-Coral reefs were important to indigenous Pacific Island communities, such as Native Hawaiians, for food, cultural practices, recreation and overall survival.
+The Pacific Islands Region encompasses a large percentage of the nation's coral reefs.
+Coral reefs are important to indigenous Pacific Island communities, such as Native Hawaiians, for food, cultural practices, recreation, and overall survival.
 In fact, Hawaii's location in the middle of the Pacific Ocean exposes its coral reefs to large open ocean swells which play an important coral habitat role in structuring the coral reef community.

-We also work to increase partnerships with other federal and local authorities to maintain sustainable coastal ecosystems and implement strategies that minimize the introduction and impacts of alien species and marine pollution.
+We also work to increase partnerships with other federal and local authorities.
+These partnerships allow us to maintain sustainable coastal ecosystems and implement strategies that minimize the introduction and impacts of alien species and marine pollution.
 We provide technical reviews of all proposed federal actions in coastal habitats in the Pacific Islands Region to eliminate or reduce potential negative environmental impacts on the marine habitat.

 Visit our site at www.fpir.noaa.gov or click on our quick links below: